Common Name: Peace Lilies

-These plants are very popular for a good reason: they can tolerate just about any location in your home, and they are killer air purifiers.
+These plants are very popular for a good reason: they can tolerate just about any location in your home and are killer air purifiers.
 They are also gorgeous.
-Their blooms and striking foliage are what make this an interior design anchor and a must-have for aesthetically minded people.
+Their blooms and striking foliage make this an interior design anchor and a must-have for aesthetically minded people.
 More spectacular varieties are now strutting their way down the runway to the marketplace, so keep your eyes open for the latest trends!
-Spathipyllum do like to drink a lot, so make sure you give this beauty plenty of water.
+Spathiphyllum like to drink a lot, so make sure you give this beauty plenty of water.
 They are easily divided when potting up your houseplant to a larger pot, but make sure to water the division heavily for the first few days.
-They will wilt, but will bounce back as long you water them!
+They will wilt but will bounce back as long you water them!

 Spathipyllum are extremely adaptable because it will live comfortably in a wide range of indirect light (low to bright).
 The more indirect light the Peace Lily gets, the more it will bloom.
 Avoid placing it in direct sunlight.

 Spathiphyllum needs to have consistently moist soil, but never let it sit in standing water.
 It will droop alarmingly when you miss a watering, but don’t worry – it will recover in a matter of hours once you water it.
 If this dryness causes it to lose a few lower leaves, just remove the dead leaves, and more will grow.